The Ottoman Studies course at the Institute of Modern Greek Research / Hellenic Research Institute (INE/EIE) focuses on three pillars:

 2. The study of Cappadocia.
 The programme focuses on cultural aspects of the Rum inhabitants of the area from the 15th century up to the Population Exchange.
 Since 2010 the programme has been working alongside the Ôurkish Cultural Foundation on research in Karamanlidika Studies, which aims at locating and publishing archival material on Turcophone Orthodox Rums in the Ottoman Empire and Karamanlidika publications, namely books, periodicals and newspapers, which circulated in the Turkish language printed in Greek characters, from the early 18th up to the first decades of the 20th century.
 Since 2011 the Ottoman Studies programme has taken part in the Intensive Ottoman and Turkish Summer School (Cunda / Alibey Adasi), where Evangelia Balta introduces students to research into Ottoman archival material related to the history of the Turcophone Orthodox population in Central Asia Minor and their intellectual production (Karamanlidika publications and documents).
 The programme organized two International Conferences on Karamanlidika studies in collaboration with the University of Cyprus (2008) and Yildiz University (2010).
 In November 2013 it is holding the ÉÉÉ International Workshop of Karamanlidika Studies (Uchisar, 2 Nov.
 2013).

 3. External collaboration.
 The programme works alongside external associates on topics of mutual interest and accommodates their research.
 This collaboration includes the programme to create a ''Corpus of Ottoman Epigraphy in Greece (CIOG-Corpus Inscriptionum Ottomanicarum Graeciae)'' and the seminar cycle on Ottoman Epigraphy undertaken by Dimitris Loupis.
-See Ottoman Epigraphy.
-Within the context of the programme and kindly sponsored by the Turkish Cultural Foundation, a Course in Ottoman Language & Paleography was introduced during the year 2012-2013, which will also continue during the academic year 2013-2014.
+Within the context of the programme and kindly sponsored by the Turkish Cultural Foundation, a Course in Ottoman Language & Paleography was introduced during the year 2012-2013, which also continues during the academic year 2013-2014.

 Since 2010 the Ottoman Studies programme has been working alongside the Turkish Cultural Foundation, which undertook to provide grants to Turkish students so they could train at the Hellenic Research Institute.